paver/paver/docs/source/getting_started.rst

 Want proof?
 How about looking at the output of ``paver help setup``::

   # <== sh('cd docs/samples/started/newway; paver help setup')==>
-  Paver 1.0a1
-  ---> paver.tasks.help
-  Task not found: setup
   # <==end==>

 This output is the same as the output you get from